CCThompson82/MLE_capstone/Capstone_report.md

 of whether 10, 20, 50, 100, 200, or 400 genes were retained from the Gini
 Impurity filter step.

 How could this be?
-Upon reflection, it is not surprising that the eigenvector where the most variance in the dataset was contained (_i.e._ the first principle component) would separate the class labels, given that only genes where a 'significant' difference in gene expression between the class labels were supplied to the learner.
-By creating a pipeline from the  Gini Importance filter directly into the PCA transformation, that I had created something akin to a [Linear Discriminant Analysis](http://scikit-learn.org/0.16/modules/generated/sklearn.lda.LDA.html) (LDA).
-Indeed a Logistic regression model trained on the LDA transformation of the reduced, scaled feature set did perform as well as the first principle component in this pipeline, despite PCA being an unsupervised learner.
+This result would be expected if a transformation technique such as linear discriminant analysis (LDA) had been employed, as LDA uses data label in order to determine the component vectors where class label is discriminated the most.
+PCA, on the other hand, is an unsupervised technique and had generated what appeared to be a discriminant component in the absence of label information.
+However, upon reflection, it is perhaps not surprising that the eigenvector where the most variance in the data subset was contained (_i.e._ the first principle component) would separate the class labels, given that **only genes where a 'significant' difference in gene expression between the class labels* were retained and provided to the PCA model.

+By creating a pipeline from the  Gini Importance filter directly into the PCA transformation, something similar to [Linear Discriminant Analysis](http://scikit-learn.org/0.16/modules/generated/sklearn.lda.LDA.html) had been generated.
+Indeed, exploration of an supervised LDA compression of the 20-feature set yielded a similar level of performance in the final model compared to compression via Gini Impurity to PCA pipeline.

 ![Figure 11](/Figures/PC_components_scatter_matrix.png)